Statistics-encoded tensor network approach in disordered quantum many-body spin chains: Introduction

 In this letter, we propose the statistics-encoded tensor network (SeTN), a general approach for studying disordered many-body systems with time-independent Hamiltonians.
-In SeTN, we encode disorder into an auxiliary layer and perform averaging separately (see Fig.~\ref{fig:tn_repr}(b)).
-By analyzing the decay rate of the singular values, we derive a criterion for the temporal resolution required for efficient disorder encoding: $n \gg \alpha^2 t^2$, where $n$ is the number of time steps, $\alpha$ the disorder strength, and $t$ the evolution duration.
+In SeTN, we encode disorder into an auxiliary layer on which the average is taken independently at each site (Fig.~\ref{fig:tn_repr}(b)).
+By analyzing the decay rate of the singular values, we derive a universal criterion for the temporal resolution required for efficient disorder encoding: $n \gg \alpha^2 t^2$, where $n$ is the number of time steps, $\alpha$ the disorder strength, and $t$ the evolution duration.
+This criterion shows that continuous disorder distributions can be efficiently encoded, particularly in the weak-disorder regime, making disorder-averaged transfer matrices numerically feasible for generic Hamiltonians.

-Our approach offers two key advantages: encoding is more efficient for weak disorder, a regime challenging for conventional tensor networks, and it restores spatial translation invariance, enabling a well-defined transfer matrix that allows studying dynamics under the thermodynamic limit and naturally integrates with Krylov iteration\cite{stewartKrylovSchurAlgorithmLarge2002} and density matrix renormalization group (DMRG) methods~\cite{whiteDensityMatrixFormulation1992a,whiteDensitymatrixAlgorithmsQuantum1993}.
-As a demonstration, we investigate the spectral form factor (SFF) of the disordered transverse-field Ising model in its chaotic regime, revealing a prolonged pre-RMT transient dominated by a single, non-degenerate leading eigenvalue of the transfer matrix.
+After averaging, SeTN restores spatial translation invariance, yielding a compact MPO transfer matrix that can be directly analyzed using Krylov iteration~\cite{stewartKrylovSchurAlgorithmLarge2002} and density matrix renormalization group (DMRG) methods~\cite{whiteDensityMatrixFormulation1992a,whiteDensitymatrixAlgorithmsQuantum1993}.
+As a demonstration, we investigate the spectral form factor (SFF) of the disordered transverse-field Ising model in its chaotic regime, revealing, within the numerically accessible regime, a prolonged pre-RMT transient dominated by a single, non-degenerate leading eigenvalue of the transfer matrix.
 This pathway to RMT behavior contrasts with Floquet models such as the kicked Ising model, where chaotic spectral statistics and eigenvalue degeneracies appear from the outset~\cite{chanSolutionMinimalModel2018c}.